 This option doesn’t work either.

 This one works!
-We only have to rotate the stationary 18 mils and the motor 15 mils to correct for the original 53 mils of restriction when the stationary feet were locked.
+We only had to rotate the stationary 18 mils and the motor 15 mils to correct for the original 53 mils of restriction when the stationary feet were locked.

 This is just one of the functions in the NXA designed to help the mechanic be more efficient and effective in fulfilling his obligation of reliable machine operation at the plant.